softwarefactory-project/DLRN/contrib/README.rst

 Running
 -------

 The container image exposes the DLRN API on port 5000, using HTTP.
-It support the following environment variables:
+It supports the following environment variables:

 - ``DLRNAPI_USE_SAMPLE_DATA``: if set to any value, the container will